Parul University MBA Admissions 2025

 Learn the rules of all types of past tenses.

-Do basic exercises on Past tense.
+Do basic exercises on the past tense.

 Attempt Mock-Tests.